apache/apex-core/docs/application_packages.md

 First, change to the directory where you put your projects, and create an Apex application project using Maven by running the following command.
-Replace "com.example", "myapp" and "1.0-SNAPSHOT" with the appropriate values (make sure this is all on one line):
+Replace "com.example", "myapp" and "1.0-SNAPSHOT" with the appropriate values (make sure this is all on one line).
+You can also replace "RELEASE" with a specific Apex version number (like "3.6.0") if you don't want to use the most recent release:

     $ mvn archetype:generate \
      -DarchetypeGroupId=org.apache.apex \
-     -DarchetypeArtifactId=apex-app-archetype -DarchetypeVersion=3.4.0 \
+     -DarchetypeArtifactId=apex-app-archetype -DarchetypeVersion=RELEASE \
      -DgroupId=com.example -Dpackage=com.example.myapp -DartifactId=myapp \
      -Dversion=1.0-SNAPSHOT